puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 * Run exactly one `delayed_job` worker per CPU core.
 * [Make sure Dashboard is running in a production-quality web server](./bootstrapping.html#running-dashboard-in-a-production-quality-server), like Apache with Passenger.
 * Make sure Dashboard is running in the production environment.
 Although Passenger runs Rails apps in production mode by default, other Rails tools may default to the much slower development environment.
-* Optimize your database once a month; create a cron job that runs:
+* Optimize your database once a month; create a cron job that runs `rake RAILS_ENV=production db:raw:optimize` from your Puppet Dashboard directory.

-        rake RAILS_ENV=production db:raw:optimize

-    ...from your Puppet Dashboard directory.
 This will reorganize and reanalyze your database for faster queries.
 * Tune the number of processes Dashboard uses to handle more concurrent requests.
 If you're using Apache with Phusion Passenger to serve Dashboard (as covered in the [Installing chapter](./bootstrapping.html#serving-dashboard-with-passenger-and-apache)), you can modify the appropriate settings in Dashboard's vhost file; in particular, pay attention to the `PassengerHighPerformance`, `PassengerMaxPoolSize`, `PassengerPoolIdleTime`, `PassengerMaxRequests`, and `PassengerStatThrottleRate` settings.
 * Regularly prune your old reports; see ["cleaning old reports" in the maintenance chapter](./maintaining.html#cleaning-old-reports) for more details.
 * Run on a machine with a fast, local database.